Welcome to our lesson about Affirmative Informal Commands in Spanish.

-Giving Commands in Spanish is done through the Imperative Mood.
-With it, we tell people to do or not to do something.
+In Spanish, giving commands is accomplished through the Imperative Mood.
+With the Imperative Mood, we tell people to do or not to do something.

 In this lesson, we will talk specifically about Affirmative Informal Commands.
-That means, how we tell the persons “tú” (singular you) and “vosotros” (plural you) to do something.
+That means, how we tell the persons “tú” and “vosotros” to do something.

-First we will learn the verb forms we use to give Affirmative Informal Commands.
+First, we need to learn the verb forms we use to give Affirmative Informal Commands.

-We need to make an important distinction between the “tú” and the “vosotros” commands (in other words, the commands to just one person or to several people).
-And that distinction is:
+There is an important distinction to make between the commands for “tú” and for “vosotros” (in other words, the commands to just one person or to several people).
+The distinction is:

 - Affirmative “tú” commands can be regular or irregular

 - Affirmative “vosotros” commands are ALL regular 🙂

 Most verbs are regular when forming their affirmative “tú” commands.

 For those regular verbs, the affirmative “tú” command is identical to the “él” form in Present Tense, as shown in the following table: